 They’re very tiny—a fraction of a millimeter in diameter and maybe a couple of millimeters long.

 There are two problems with pins.
-While they hold fillings well, they tend to propagate cracks in the tooth around the hole where they're screwed in.
-Also, in white fillings, depending on where they're placed, they can show through the filling, appearing like a little gray spot in the filling.
+While they hold fillings well, they tend to propagate cracks in the tooth around the hole where they’re screwed in.
+Also, in white fillings, depending on where they’re placed, they can show through the filling, appearing like a little gray spot in the filling.
+Sometimes they may not show through at first but later will corrode and then darken the filling.

-For dentists who are still doing amalgam fillings, pins do help in some situations, because amalgam doesn't bond to the tooth.
-Dr. Hall
+For dentists who are still doing amalgam fillings, pins do help in some situations, because amalgam doesn’t bond to the tooth.

 Some pins can provoke a metal allergy.